keras-team/keras/README.md

 ## Local installation

-Keras Core is compatible with Linux and MacOS systems.
+Keras 3 is compatible with Linux and MacOS systems.
 To install a local development version:

 1. Install dependencies: